Having the Right Attorney Makes All the Difference

 - You honestly believed that you had a right to the property.
 This is the "claim of right" defense.
 If you honestly thought that the property you took was actually your own property, there is no robbery.

 - You are a victim of mistaken identity.
-At the Crawford Law Firm, Inc., attorney Julie Crawford knows how to attack this kind of unreliable circumstantial evidence.
-She will make sure the jury understands that they cannot convict you based upon a false I.D.
+Our Monterey County Attorneys know how to attack this kind of unreliable, circumstantial evidence.
+We will make sure the jury understands that they cannot convict you based upon a false I.D.